Getting to terms with fertility lexicon can be tricky.

-Cervical mucus is produced by the glands in the cervix and the vagina.
-This mucus essentially has two functions:
+Cervical mucus is a fluid produced by the glands in the cervix and the vagina.
+This fluid, or mucus, has two main functions:

 Transport medium for sperm: The consistency of cervical mucus determines whether a man’s sperm can make its way through the vagina and into the uterus.

-The hormone released from follicle-stimulating hormone (FSH), oestrogen and luteinising hormone (LH) not only regulates egg maturation and ovulation but also changes the consistency of the cervical mucus.
-During the course of the menstrual cycle, it is fluid and clear on the fertile days around ovulation.
-In addition, similarly to an egg white, it forms threads and can be stretched.
-This fluidity is ideal for allowing the man’s sperm into the uterus.
-On non-fertile days, cervical mucus is cloudy and white-coloured.
-The consistency is tough and therefore more impermeable to sperm.
+The hormones released from follicle-stimulating hormone (FSH), oestrogen and luteinising hormone (LH) regulate egg development (maturation) as well as ovulation.
+These hormones are also responsible for changes in the consistency of cervical mucus over the course of the menstrual cycle.
+Cervical mucus is most commonly fluid and clear during the fertile days around ovulation, "egg-white" and stretchy in consistency.
+In this viscosity, it's much easier for sperm to enter the uterus.
+On non-fertile days, cervical mucus is cloudy and white, and is harder for the sperm to penetrate.

-Cervical mucus changes its density and colour throughout the course of the menstrual cycle.
-This means you can find out on which days you have a better chance of getting pregnant.
-However, you cannot tell whether fertilisation has taken place based on cervical mucus.
+However, you cannot tell whether fertilisation has occurred based on cervical mucus.
 This can be established only if you miss your next period.

-A cervical mucus examination is part of the basic diagnostic process during fertility treatment, in order to check whether your cervical mucus is an optimal transport medium for sperm.
-To do this, the doctor will take a sample of the mucus on the days around ovulation.
-This is then examined in the laboratory.
-The permeability is assessed based on the so-called Insler Score.
+Examining the cervical mucus is a basic part of the pre-fertility treatment diagnostic process to check whether the cervical mucus is ideal for transporting semen.
+To do this, the doctor will take a sample of the mucus around ovulation which will then be sent to the laboratory for examination.

 For further information on the uses of this technology please speak to the physician in charge of your care.

-Follicle-stimulating hormone is a sex-neutral hormone that is formed in the pituitary glands of both men and women alike.
-The functions of the hormone are:
+Follicle-stimulating hormone (FSH) is a hormone that is formed in the pituitary glands of both men and women.
+It is responsible for the:

 In the female body, FSH plays a major role in the menstrual cycle.
-In the first half, a particularly high concentration of the hormone is released, which stimulates follicle maturation in the ovaries.
-The maturing ovarian follicles release oestrogen, which, in turn, inhibits the strong production of FSH.
-In the end, only one ovarian follicle gets enough of the hormone to mature.
-This follicle is the one that is used in the next ovulation.
+In the first half of the woman's cycle, FSH is released in a high concentration and this stimulates follicle maturation.
+These maturing follicles release oestrogen, which, in turn, inhibits the strong production of FSH.
+In the end, only one ovarian follicle matures and this follicle is used in the next ovulation.

-In men, FSH is responsible for sperm cell formation (spermatogenesis).
+In men, FSH is responsible for sperm formation (spermatogenesis).

-The hormone assists or is a substitute for the natural production of FSH.
-It allows for better control over the development and maturation of eggs.
-The strong stimulation of eggs increases the likelihood that multiple eggs will mature and can be retrieved for artificial insemination.
+The hormone allows for better control over the development and maturation of eggs, and increases the likelihood that multiple eggs can be retrieved for use in artificial insemination treatment.

 Sperm production can also be increased with the administration of follitropin.